- 1. Name of the medicinal product

 HyperglycaemiaInadequate dosing or discontinuation of treatment, especially in type 1 diabetes, may lead to hyperglycaemia and diabetic ketoacidosis.
 Usually, the first symptoms of hyperglycaemia develop gradually over a period of hours or days.
 They include thirst, increased frequency of urination, nausea, vomiting, drowsiness, flushed dry skin, dry mouth, loss of appetite as well as acetone odour of breath.
 In type 1 diabetes, untreated hyperglycaemic events eventually lead to diabetic ketoacidosis, which is potentially lethal.

 HypoglycaemiaOmission of a meal or unplanned, strenuous physical exercise may lead to hypoglycaemia.Hypoglycaemia may occur if the insulin dose is too high in relation to the insulin requirement.
-In case of hypoglycaemia or if hypoglycaemia is suspected Actrapid must not be injected.
-After stabilisation of patient's blood glucose adjustment of the dose should be considered (see sections 4.8 and 4.9).Patients whose blood glucose control is greatly improved, e.g. by intensified insulin therapy, may experience a change in their usual warning symptoms of hypoglycaemia and should be advised accordingly.
+In case of hypoglycaemia or if hypoglycaemia is suspected, Actrapid must not be injected.
+After stabilisation of the patient's blood glucose, adjustment of the dose should be considered (see sections 4.8 and 4.9).Patients whose blood glucose control is greatly improved, e.g. by intensified insulin therapy, may experience a change in their usual warning symptoms of hypoglycaemia and should be advised accordingly.
 Usual warning symptoms may disappear in patients with longstanding diabetes.Concomitant illness, especially infections and feverish conditions, usually increases the patient's insulin requirement.
 Concomitant diseases in the kidney, liver or affecting the adrenal, pituitary or thyroid gland can require changes in the insulin dose.When patients are transferred between different types of insulin medicinal products, the early warning symptoms of hypoglycaemia may change or become less pronounced than those experienced with their previous insulin.

 Transfer from other insulin medicinal productsTransferring a patient to another type or brand of insulin should be done under strict medical supervision.
-Changes in strength, brand (manufacturer), type, origin (animal, human insulin or human insulin analogue) and/or method of manufacture (recombinant DNA versus animal source insulin) may result in a need for a change in dose.
+Changes in strength, brand (manufacturer), type, origin (animal insulin, human insulin or insulin analogue) and/or method of manufacture (recombinant DNA versus animal source insulin) may result in a need for a change in dose.
 Patients transferred to Actrapid from another type of insulin may require an increased number of daily injections or a change in dose from that used with their usual insulin medicinal products.
 If an adjustment is needed, it may occur with the first dose or during the first few weeks or months.

 Combination of Actrapid with pioglitazoneCases of cardiac failure have been reported when pioglitazone was used in combination with insulin, especially in patients with risk factors for development of cardiac heart failure.
 This should be kept in mind if treatment with the combination of pioglitazone and Actrapid is considered.
 If the combination is used, patients should be observed for signs and symptoms of heart failure, weight gain and oedema.
 Pioglitazone should be discontinued if any deterioration in cardiac symptoms occurs.